The 1960s in Fashion Photography: A Revolutionary Decade

 The 1960s marked a turning point in the history of fashion photography.
 It was a time of social and cultural change, which inspired photographers to explore new styles and push the boundaries of their art.
 Two of the most influential photographers of this period were Norman Parkinson and Terry O’Neill.

 Norman Parkinson, born in 1913 in London, is considered one of the most influential fashion photographers of the 20th century.
-He began his career as a fashion photographer in the 1930s, working for magazines such as Harper's Bazaar and Vogue.
-In the 1940s, Parkinson was hired by the Condé Nast photography agency to work for Vogue, which launched his international career.
-He also worked for other fashion magazines, such as Queen and Town.
+He began his career as a fashion photographer in the 1930s, working for renowned magazines such as Harper's Bazaar.
+In the 1940s, he was hired by the Condé Nast photography agency to work for Vogue, which launched his international career.
+He also worked for other fashion magazines like Queen and Town.
 In the 1950s, Parkinson became famous for his outdoor photographs, which were a stark contrast to the studio-based fashion photographs that were common at the time.
 His photos were often taken in exotic locations such as Kenya and Morocco, featuring models in natural landscapes.

 Over the years, Parkinson worked with many celebrities and fashion personalities, including Princess Grace of Monaco, fashion designers Yves Saint Laurent and Norman Hartnell, and models Jerry Hall and Twiggy: